-Gabe Kubanda has over a decade of writing for rock bands, pop artists and his own alt-pop music, and is co-creator of Epic Proportions Tour, and the Non-Profit EduMusication.org.
+Gabe has over 2 decades of writing for rock bands, emo bands, pop artists, and his own alt-pop albums, is co-creator of Epic Proportions Tour, and the Non-Profit EduMusication.org.
 Now in our 9th year, we've performed over 750 shows on 3 continents!
-Gabe is known for crafting catchy yet thoughtful lyrical topline, melody and hooks.
+Gabe is known for crafting catchy yet thoughtful lyrical topline, melody and hooks, incl sync/tv.

 *I also write for Sync

 2020: Dancing On The Edge

 2018: Damn Plans

 2011: Hanging On The In-Between (Written for VH1 w/ Mark Hudson, produced by the legendary Eddie Kramer)